TomForsell/ReskillCollaboration/README.md

 2. Open project in IntelliJ
 3. Use 'your' package to write and share code, get comments and help
 4. I wanted.
 Use this repo to test creating branches and merge your changes into the main branch.

+Imported project.
+I will do some on this and we can check how collaboration work